ikjasrasool/ikjasrasool/README.md

 ## 🚀 About Me

 - 🎓 **B.E.
 Computer Science Engineering** at Kongu Engineering College (CGPA: 8.40/10)
-- 💼 **AI/ML Intern** at SystimaNX IT Solutions Pvt Ltd
 - 🏆 **1st Place** at Hacknovate '24 - Led team to victory with placement portal solution
 - 🥈 **2nd Prize** at IDEALOGY '24 and COGNISSANCE '24 for Smart Glass project
-- 🌱 Currently exploring advanced data structures, algorithms, and system design
+- 🌱 Currently exploring advanced data structures, algorithms and system design
 - 📍 Based in Tiruppur, Tamil Nadu, India

 ---